skops-dev/skops/docs/model_card.rst

 You can also fold sections after adding them to the model card.
 This is useful if you have a lot of content in a section that you don't want to show by default.
-To fold a section, you can use the :meth:`.Section.folded` property:
+To fold a section, you can use the :attr:`.Section.folded` property:

 .. code-block:: python